-- Develop an approach to ensure preservation and accessibility of publicly financed knowledge generated over the past, ongoing and future RD&D activities Preservation / capitalisation of generated knowledge - Make sure that Member-States with national programmes at an early-stage of implementation can take advantage of existing knowledge and know-how from the Member-States with

-- In view of the long lead-times and operational time-spans for RWM, provide support to ensuring that the necessary expertise and skills are maintained through generations of experts for ongoing and future projects.
+- Develop an approach to ensure preservation and accessibility of publicly financed knowledge generated over the past, ongoing and future RD&D activities.
+Preservation / capitalisation of generated knowledge - Make sure that Member-States with national programmes at an early-stage of implementation can take advantage of existing knowledge and know-how from the Member-States with advanced national programmes, primarily to access state of the art, and second to ease access to knowledge developed during previous EC supported RD&D projects.
+Transfer of knowledge towards MS with early-stage RWM programmes - In view of the long lead-times and operational time-spans for RWM, provide support to ensuring that the necessary expertise and skills are maintained through generations of experts for ongoing and future projects.
 Transfer of knowledge between generations - Disseminate and demonstrate progress, results and added-value of the European Joint Programme to a wider audience.
 Dissemination of knowledge

-2.4.4.
 Engage with Civil Society